vnali/studio-plugin-docs/README.md

 This option allows you to create one episode per asset.
 - Upload episode files to the desired volume.
 - Go to the podcast index page and click on the desired podcast and from the action list select 'Import episodes by asset index'.
-- In "Import episode when indexing assets of these volumes" field, select the volumes you uploaded episodes.
+- In "Volumes to import assets as episodes" field, select the volumes you uploaded episodes.
-- Make sure "enable import episodes" is enabled.
+- Make sure "Enable" is checked so episode import is enabled.
+- Specify "Sites" that imported epiosde should be saved/propagated to.
+  - If more than one site are selected, epiosde settings for first site is used.
 - Save this form and use the Asset index utility tool to index assets on those volumes.
   - As default, all volumes are listed on Asset index utility page.
 On general setting page, there is an option, 'On Asset Indexes utility page, only list the volumes that user has saveAssets:[VolumeUID] permission'.
 By enabling this option, on the Asset Index Utility page, the user can only view the volumes to which the user has save access.
 - Check if assets are imported to Craft and an episode is created for each asset file.